uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Not because I thought they abandoned me; I hated their brown faces.
 I hated them because they were Indians…
 So I, I looked at my dad and I challenged him and I said, “From now on we speak only English in this house,” I said to my dad.
-And you know when we, when, in a traditional home where I was raised, the first thing that we all were always taught<!--x-->
-was to respect your Elders and never to, you know, to challenge them.
+And you know when we, when, in a traditional home where I was raised, the first thing that we all were always taught <!-- page 208 -->was to respect your Elders and never to, you know, to challenge them.
 And here I was, eleven years old, and I challenged … my dad looked at me and I, and I thought he was going to cry.
 In fact his eyes filled up with tears.